masoodfaisal/ml-workshop/docs/workshop-1-data-engineer.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-ai-ml-workflow-diagram.png)

 ## Instructions
 You should have already logged into [Jupyter Hub](https://jupyterhub-ml-workshop.apps.cluster-anz-ai-ml.rhtlabs.com/) on OpenShift.
-You should see a screen like this:
+You should see a screen like this.
+Make the selections you see on screen and click Spawn:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/2-data-engineer-jup-spawner.png)